 The fear of falling is a natural and innate fear built in and varies to different extremes for everyone.
 Our brain kicks in the instinctual survival mode to keep us alive.

 When I first started rock climbing, bouldering was out of the question.
 I definitely wanted to do only climbing with a rope attached.
-I enjoyed rock climbing very much so the justification that came through my head was that at least I will be caught by a rope so I was ok with top roping.
+I enjoyed rock climbing very much so the justification that came through my head was that at least I would be caught by a rope so I was ok with top-roping.

 Climbing with the rope and harness was safe.
-However, there were times that I did not have a partner to climb with and the only option was bouldering.
-I watched the kids climbed and jumped with no fear.
-They made it seemed so easy.
+However, there were times when I did not have a partner to climb with and the only option was bouldering.
+I watched the kids climb and jump with no fear.
+They made it seem so easy.
 Maybe I could give it a try.

 I finally gave in one day and accidentally jumped down from the top of an easy route.
-To my surprise, it was not as bad as I visioned it to be.
+To my surprise, it was not as bad as I envisioned it to be.
 I survived and nothing was broken.
-My mind created the jump much worse than it was really was.
-The height was not even that high and in my mind the ground below was so far far away.
+My mind created the jump much worse than it really was.
+The height was not even that high and in my mind, the ground below was so far far away.

 The mind is an amazing part of being.
 If I think I am afraid of falling then I am afraid of falling.
 If I think I am a good rock climber and so I am.
 What I think is what I am.
-If that is the case then why not think a reasonable believe that serves me well.
+If that is the case then why not think of a reasonable belief that serves me well?

 I created three mental exercises when I climb: